gkeane/win10_resources/README.md

 ### SQL Queries

+#### win10_green_with_small_recovery.sql
+This script returns Windows 10 systems that are marked as 'Capable' for upgrade (green) and have a recovery partition size (from the CI-Recovery_Partition_size custom inventory item) less than 2GB (2048 MB).

+**Usage:**
+1. Log into your KACE SMA web interface
+2. Navigate to the SQL Query tool
+3. Copy and paste this script
+4. Execute the query to get the results

 #### win10_green.sql
 This script identifies Windows 10 systems that are capable of being upgraded.
 It returns:
 - System name